 (The LP store visited by Céline and Jesse)

-Away from gangsters and wars and toward a little romance.
+Away from gangsters, spies, and wars for a moment and toward a little romance.
 Before Sunrise with Ethan Hawke and Julie Delpy probably features more of Vienna than all the other films put together.

 The couple spend almost the entire movie wandering the streets.
 The locations feature a mix of the well-known (like the Kunsthistorisches and Albertina museums), the less well-known (like the Cemetery of the Nameless and the Biedermeier streets of Spittelberg) and the completely unknown (canal steps and mundane urban roads).